 What does CIL fund?

 Regulation 123 List of the CIL Regulations provides for charging authorities to set out a list of those projects and types of infrastructure that it intends to fund (either in whole or part) through the levy.
 The CIL is intended to supplement other funding streams to ensure that new community infrastructure can be provided to support local growth and to give Councils and communities more choice and flexibility in how infrastructure is funded.

 The South Worcestershire Infrastructure Delivery Plan (SWIDP) identifies the infrastructure needed to deliver the growth set out in the South Worcestershire Development Plan (SWDP).
 The levy will help fund these requirements.

 The CIL also needs to be informed by viability evidence.
 The south Worcestershire authorities need to be able to explain how their proposed levy rate (or rates) will contribute towards the implementation of the SWDP and support development across the area by striking an appropriate balance between the additional investment needed to support development and the potential effects on the viability of development.

-A CIL user guide, which includes a number of examples and frequently asked questions section, can be found below:
+- CIL User Guide, which includes a number of examples and frequently asked questions section.

 - All forms relating to CIL can be found on the Planning Portal website.

 - Visit the SWDP website for more information on the Community Infrastructure Levy production stages

 - Information and guidance on how indexation will affect will affect CIL charges for CIL liable development in Wychavon District Council's administrative area, is available in the CIL Indexation Update - Guidance Note (April 2019)